 Slow down and make sure that you are on neutral ground.
 Home territory can trigger a territorial aggression problem with one of the dogs.

 Why don’t you ask another trustworthy dog owner?
 If you have seen a dog from a friend or from your training class that you like, ask the owner if you don’t want to meet each other extra.
-But it should be a dog that you know, that is well educated and that can handle other dogs well.
+But it should be a dog that you know.
+This dog is well educated and can handle other dogs better.

 7. How to train a Pitbull Puppy: Start slowly and don’t expect too much